-Maternal micronutrient deficiency during pregnancy is one important and preventable risk factor for poor child development, and is prevalent among women of child-bearing age in low- and middle-income countries.
+Associations of maternal nutrition during pregnancy Maternal micro nutrient deficiency during pregnancy is one important and preventable risk factor for poor child development, and is prevalent among women of child-bearing age in low- and middle-income countries.
 In many countries, iron and folic acid supplements are provided as a part of routine pre-natal care.
 Following a call for evidence for the relative benefit of multiple micronutrients, more than 20 randomized controlled trials have been conducted comparing the recommended formulation of multiple micronutrients to iron and folic acid supplements.
-While multiple micronutrients have been consistently found to improve birth weight, only three of these trials have measure cognitive and developmental outcomes.
+While multiple micronutrients have been consistently found to improve birth weight, only three of these trials have measured cognitive and developmental outcomes.
 In the Supplementation with Multiple Micronutrients Intervention Trial (SUMMIT), which enrolled >30,000 women in Lombok, Indonesia, we found positive effects on maternal cognition during pregnancy and postpartum, positive effects on child cognition at age 3.5 years in children of undernourished and anemic mothers, and positive effects on procedural memory at school-age (9-12 years), as well as positive effects on general intellectual ability in school-age children of mothers who had been anemic during pregnancy.
 These findings inform both global policy as well as local health policy, which has been changed from provision of iron and folic acid to provision of multiple micronutrients in several districts in Lombok.

 Provision of small-quantity lipid-based nutrient supplements (SQ-LNSs) is a new strategy to reduce infant undernutrition, and its negative developmental consequences.
 SQ-LNSs (20g or ~110-120 kcal per day) were designed as a type of “home fortification” of complementary foods, to provide key nutrients from age six to 24 months, as children transition from exclusive breastfeeding to sharing the meals of the household.
 Formulations have also been developed for pregnant and lactating women.
 While several preliminary trials found positive effects of infant SQ-LNSs on growth and development, the International Lipid-Based Nutrient Supplements (iLiNS) Project was designed to further assess the effectiveness of SQ-LNSs.
 In four randomized trials enrolling >7000 children and their mothers, we found positive effects of infant SQ-LNSs, together with malaria and diarrhea treatment, on 18-month motor, language, and personal-social development in Burkina Faso, but no effects on 18-month development in Ghana or Malawi.
 These finding show that populations have varying potential to respond to and benefit from supplementation with SQ-LNSs.